eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 by each Registrar.
-As a result of de-registration, PID Providers, Attestation Providers and Relying Parties will no longer trust the trust anchors of the Wallet Provider and will therefore refuse to interact with any Wallet Instance provided by that Wallet Provider.
+As a result of de-registration, PID Providers, Attestation Providers and Relying Parties will no longer trust the trust anchors of the Wallet Provider and will therefore refuse to interact with any Wallet Unit provided by that Wallet Provider.

 ### 6.3 Trust throughout a PID Provider or an Attestation Provider lifecycle